SpencerPao/ComputerVision/Dinosaur Game/README.md

-# Computer Vision Model for beating the Dinosaur Game
+<center> Computer Vision Model for beating the Dinosaur Game </center>

 Source code for the OpenCV Object Detection in Games series on the **Learn Code By Gaming** YouTube channel.